Roles of a Wills and Probate Lawyer

-A compromised attorney can bend the law to favor some of the descendants.
+A compromised lawyer can bend the law to favor some of the descendants.
 Ensure that the lawyer you are hiring is trustworthy and has no known integrity issues.

 Preparing to Meet Your Potential Lawyer

-Successful attorneys are always busy, so you may have to book an appointment with them.
+Successful lawyers are always busy, so you may have to book an appointment with them.
 If the lawyer you are targeting asks you to wait until a particular day, take your time.